catbree/leunghoicheng.com/src/entries/case-study-greenview-portal.md

 Back in 2019, **[Greenview](https://greenview.sg/about-us/)**, a company who worked in the world of hospitality and sustainability, came to our tech consultancy with a problem.
 They had a tool called **[Greenview Portal](https://greenview.sg/services/greenview-portal)**, which helps hotels manage their Environmental, Social, and Governance (ESG) data.
 It sounded great on paper, but the reality was far from it—clunky, difficult to use, and fell short of what businesses needed.

 We had our work cut out for us: To rebuild Greenview Portal from the ground up, making it not just functional but user-friendly.
 This is a short story of how we transformed Greenview Portal into a tool that worked for its users.
+At the beginning, I was a only product designer on the team.

 ## Existing challenges